MarkFlow

 The appeal of Markdown in Notion to Word workflows lies in its portability.
 Unlike PDF exports, which lock content into a static view, Markdown allows editing without proprietary software.
 A common pitfall here is assuming full fidelity—Notion's Markdown isn't pure; it's "GitHub Flavored Markdown" (GFM) with extensions for tables and task lists.
 For instance, a Notion database might export as a pipe-separated table in Markdown, like | Column1 | Column2 |, but standard parsers might mangle nested properties.
 This semantic variation, often searched as a "notion export guide," sets expectations for users transitioning to Word, where you'll need converters that handle GFM nuances to avoid reformatting headaches.

 To build expertise, consider Markdown's philosophy: it's human-readable source code for documents.
 Word, by contrast, relies on XML-based DOCX for styles and layouts.
 Bridging them requires understanding how Notion serializes content—headers become semantic anchors, lists retain indentation, but callouts or quotes might strip styling.
-In one project, converting a 50-page Notion wiki to Word revealed that unsupported syntax like inline comments led to 10% data loss, underscoring the need for preprocessing.
+In practice, unsupported syntax like inline comments may be lost during export, so preprocessing your content is important.

 What is Notion Markdown and Its Limitations